Writing a resume: The resume litmus test

-Where once it was enough to use simple business speak such as “Performed multiple tasks…”, now employers want to see that a candidate has made an impact in real quantifiable terms, according to Joanne Besser, director of recruitment company Career Threads.
+Where once it was enough to use simple business speak such as “Performed multiple tasks…”, now employers want to see that a candidate has made an impact in real, quantifiable terms, according to Joanne Besser, director of recruitment company Career Threads.

-To pass the language test, Besser suggests shifting your resume speak to more conversational, achievement-based language such as “Increased performance by X% by introducing…”.
+To pass the language test, Besser suggests shifting your resume to more conversational, achievement-based language such as “Increased performance by X% by introducing…”.

 Almost all industries lend themselves to this language.

-A social media manager can quantify his or her success by increases in online engagement or sales conversion rates; a hairdresser can measure his or her success by a client feedback system or industry awards achieved; while a management consultant might demonstrate his or her positive impact by measuring the amount by which certain strategies have reduced a client’s expenditure.
+A social media manager can quantify his or her success by increases in online engagement or sales conversion rates; a hairdresser can measure his or her success by a client feedback system or industry awards achieved; while a management consultant might demonstrate his or her positive impact by measuring the amount by which specific strategies have reduced a client’s expenditure.

 Test 2: The skim test.

-It’s no myth that most employers have very little time to read every job application they receive in detail, so making the most important parts stand out is your challenge as an applicant.
+It’s no myth that most employers have little time to read every job application they receive in detail, so making the most important parts stand out is your challenge as an applicant.

 Besser says that when putting forward a candidate for a role, her clients are usually most interested in a person’s achievements and experience, “not only where they worked or what their job title was.”

-Make sure your resume’s structure adheres to a hierarchy where the most relevant information shines the brightest.
+Ensure your resume’s structure adheres to a hierarchy where the most relevant information shines the brightest.

 Test 3: The screen test.

-To ensure your resume passes the screen test, use key words from the job ad and insert them into your resume.
+To ensure your resume passes the screen test, use keywords from the job ad and insert them into your resume.

 Whether the employer or recruiter uses an ATS or not, using industry terminology will help portray you as a professional in the know.

-To pass any resume litmus test, Besser adds, “put yourself in an employer’s shoes and consider their mindset, time schedule and what they’re requesting in the job description.”
+To pass any resume litmus test, Besser adds, “put yourself in an employer’s shoes and consider their mindset, schedule and what they’re requesting in the job description.”

 Tick as many of their boxes, and you’re on your way to success.